West Fraser Timber Co. Ltd. research snapshot

 Business essence

 Customers pay West Fraser for lumber, engineered wood, and pulp products used in home construction, renovation, industrial packaging, and commercial building.
-The business earns a margin when its low-cost timber base, scale manufacturing, and distribution network operate in a favorable commodity price environment.
+The business earns a margin when its low-cost timber base, scale manufacturing, and distribution network operate in a favorable commodity price environment, and Q2 2026 showed that margin power returning at the segment level.

 Moat